flame-code/FLAME/docs/geopt.rst

         ``fire``: The Fast Inertial Relaxation Engine method :cite:`bitzek_structurel_2006`.

+..  warning:: How is fire selected from minhocao, and the one from alborz?

 **fmaxtol**: (real) Convergence parameter.
-The opimization will terminate as soon as the maximum absolute component of force vector falls below this value.
+The optimization will terminate as soon as the maximum absolute value of all force vector components falls below this threshold.
 In units of Ha/Bohr.
 Must be specified.

     default: ``No default value.``